-The Bar Pro Bono Unit can help find you a barrister who can provide you with free advice or representation at court anywhere in England and Wales.
+Advocate (formerly named The Bar Pro Bono Unit) can help find you a barrister who can provide you with free advice or representation at court anywhere in England and Wales.
 They can help with any legal issue as long as you are not eligible for legal aid and don't have enough money to pay for legal help.

-To access the service, you need someone from an advice agency (such as a CAB or Law Centre), or a MP or practising lawyer to refer you.
-You need to send a completed application form (on paper, not email) at least three weeks before the hearing or deadline for the piece of work you want help with.
-You can find information about how to apply here: Bar Pro Bono Unit - do you need help?
+There are two ways to get help: you can be referred by an advice agency (such as a CAB or Law Centre), an MP or practising lawyer or you can apply directly online using their form and uploading your documents with it.
+You need to send a completed application form at least three weeks before the hearing or deadline for the piece of work you want help with.

 If you have not found a service that can help you see our Help Directory or go back to the Going to the family court section.